-Some people report experiencing diarrhoea after being on a detox diet.
+Some people report experiencing diarrhea after being on a detox diet.
 And while you may think that this is your body eliminating toxins, there is nothing to smile about.
-Diarrhoea from detox can leave you extremely dehydrated which is dangerous.
+Diarrhea from detox can leave you extremely dehydrated which is dangerous.

 Some detox diets also lack the necessary nutrients that your body needs for proper functioning.

 Detoxing is expensive

 Most detox diets and juices are made of ingredients that are not affordable.
 Though individual items may not be expensive, buying these items for the three days or whatever duration it supposedly takes for the detox to work will be financially draining in the long run.